joshhayles/WordPlay/README.md

 - Learned a lot about async / await, order of operations, scope, waiting on promises

+- I also learned more about Keboard Events, and code values that come from keys being pressed by the user

 # Troubleshooting
 Error in console: